-The best mini PCs put desktop power in your pocket.
-New technology packs a lot of power into a compact size, leaving you wondering at the days when a desktop computer was synonymous with a big, boxy tower.
-From web browsing, media streaming, to gaming and VR, mini PCs can handle it all, often with a design that can be tucked into a coat pocket or hidden behind a monitor.
+The best mini PCs put desktop power in sizes way smaller than any clunky PC tower.
+New technology packs a lot of capability into a compact size, using laptop parts to offer deliver a surprising amount of performance in designs that can easily stowed out of sight or taken on the go.
+From web browsing, media streaming, to gaming and VR, mini PCs can handle it all, often with a design that can be hidden behind a monitor or even stuffed in a pocket.

-We've tested and reviewed several, and found the best mini PCs for everything from home entertainment to gaming and professional workstations.
-From extensive testing to wide-ranging hands-on use, we put every mini PC through its paces, and have found the top models you can get today.
+We've found the best mini PCs for everything from home entertainment to gaming and professional workstations.
+Every review involves extensive testing and hands-on evaluation, so we can tell you exactly what the best systems are.
+For every mini PC on this list, we've put it through its paces, and have found the top models you can get today.

 - Desktop roundup: The best computers you can buy